zxunge/FreePictureSplitter/README.md

 ## Building
 > [!NOTE]
 > We only tested it on Windows.
-On UINX/Linux, the follwing commands may work, too.
+On UNIX/Linux, the following commands may work, too.
 ### Windows
 > [!NOTE]
 > We only support from MSYS2 terminal.